 Authorization of DHCP server in Active Directory (only in case of a domain-joint setup).
 In a domain-joined environment, only after the DHCP server is authorized, it will start serving the DHCP client requests.
 Authorization of the DHCP server can only be performed by a domain user that has permissions to create objects in the Net services container in Active Directory.

 Now click close to complete the Roll installation.

 Configure DHCP Server

-In case completing of the post-install step is missed after role installation, the administrator will continue to see a notification on the action pane and also a link on the DHCP role tile on the main Server Manager page suggesting that some configuration is required.
+In case completing the post-install step is missed after role installation, the administrator will continue to see a notification on the action pane and also a link on the DHCP role tile on the main Server Manager page suggesting that some configuration is required.
 That link would go away only after completion of the post-install task.

-Now select your server and right click on it here you will show option DHCP manager. select the option.
+Now select your server and right-click on it here you will show the option DHCP manager. select the option.